 Access to a call center and chat for help

 Some states have opted for the federal government to run their Marketplace, while other states are running their own.
 HealthCare.gov will link you to your state's Health Insurance Marketplace.

-Consider the U-M Domestic Student Health Insurance Plan (DSHIP).
+U-M Domestic Student Health Insurance Plan (DSHIP) Individuals not eligible for subsidies on the Marketplace or expanded Medicaid may want to consider this plan.
 Only U-M offers this plan, and it was developed to meet student needs.
 It is an annual plan and is not refundable once purchased.
 Its benefits are comparable to a “silver” plan on the Health Insurance Marketplace.
 This plan is available for purchase only during the U-M DSHIP open enrollment periods, with exceptions for qualifying life events.
 Please note student health insurance plans are not listed on the Marketplaces.
-The fall deadline for purchase was September 24, 2013.
-The winter deadline for purchase is January 31, 2014.

 For more information: